MicrosoftDocs/microsoft-salescopilot-docs/articles/personal-app.md

 ### Share feedback from personal app

-If you have any feedback about Sales app, you can share it from the app.
+If you have any feedback about the Sales app, you can share it from the app.
 Your feedback is valuable, and we use it to improve the product.

 1. Open the personal app in [Outlook](#open-the-personal-app-in-outlook) or [Teams](#open-the-personal-app-in-teams).